 The state should ensure that new teachers who can teach elementary grades on an early childhood license possess sufficient content knowledge in all core subjects and know the science of reading instruction.
 This goal was consistent between 2015 and 2017.

-Content Test Requirements: West Virginia requires its early childhood education teacher candidates, who are licensed to teach elementary grades through grade 3, to pass the Praxis II Education of Young Children (5024) assessment, which may assess pedagogy but is not an adequate measure of subject-matter knowledge.
+Content Test Requirements: West Virginia requires its early childhood education teacher candidates, who are licensed to teach elementary grades through grade 3, to pass the Praxis Education of Young Children (5024) assessment, which may assess pedagogy but is not an adequate measure of subject-matter knowledge.

 Scientifically Based Reading Instruction—Tests and Standards: West Virginia requires all early childhood teacher candidates to pass the Praxis Teaching Reading: Elementary Education (5203) test as a condition of initial licensure.
 Although the test framework contains the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension, they are addressed much less explicitly than in the Praxis II Teaching Reading: Elementary Education (5204) test.

 Require early childhood teacher candidates to pass a subject-matter test designed to ensure sufficient content knowledge of all subjects.

 West Virginia should require all early childhood teacher candidates who teach the elementary grades to pass a content test with separate passing scores for each of the core subject areas, including reading/language arts, mathematics, science, and social studies.
 Although the state requires appropriate testing for elementary teachers teaching on an elementary certificate, West Virginia creates a significant loophole by not holding early childhood teachers who teach elementary grades to the same requirements.
 The state's current practice of allowing teachers up through grade 3 to teach without ever having passed a content test is particularly worrisome and should be amended.